tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/02-Stu_Git_CLI/README.md

 # GitHub Reorganized

-In this activity, you will clone your GitHub repo, create a folder structure, and then create a `backup` branch from the `master` branch.
+In this activity, you will clone your GitHub repo, create a folder structure, and then push those changes to the `master` branch.

 ## Instructions